CanonicalLtd/maas-docs/en/manage-ha.md

 where all lease information is replicated between rack controllers.
 DHCP needs to be MAAS-managed in order for DHCP HA to work with MAAS.

+The setup of rack controller HA is now complete.

 ## Region Controller HA